luorui93/luorui93.github.io/_pages/about.md

 profile:
   align: right
-  image: gaussian.jpg
+  image: gaussian.png
   address: >

 news: false  # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
-social:   # includes social icons at the bottom of the page
+social: true # includes social icons at the bottom of the page
 ---

 Hi, I'm Rui Luo.
 A PhD student at RiverLab@Northeastern University.
 My major is computer enginnerring.